 Although such students serve Saint Louis University with teaching, research, and/or administrative duties, they are considered students, and not employees, of the University, and the tasks assigned to them must be clearly and justifiably consistent with the student's educational and career objectives.
 Graduate assistants should be given assignments and supervision in such a way that their graduate studies and assistantship responsibilities reinforce one another.
 The assistant/mentor relationship is vital, and the best assistantship experience will evolve from careful planning and monitoring.
 In this way, both the students and the University benefit from the relationship.

 Thank you for your interest in applying for a graduate assistantship in the College of Education!
-The College is currently accepting graduate assistantship applications for the 2015-2016 academic year.

 To apply, please complete the Application for Graduate Assistantship.